radicle-foundation/radworks-governance/manual.md

 - **Formal Reviews:** *Off-chain* consensus checks done with [Snapshot polls](https://snapshot.org/#/gov.radicle.eth).
 - **Submissions:** *On-chain* voting for RGPs take place on [gov.radicle.network](https://gov.radicle.network/#/delegates/radicle).

-You can keep track of all open proposals and vote directly on the [RadicleDAO's Boardroom profile](https://boardroom.io/radicle/overview) 🌱
+You can keep track of all open proposals and vote directly on the [Radworks' Boardroom profile](https://boardroom.io/radicle/overview) 🌱

 ### Voting Thresholds

 Once proposed, participants can vote for/against the proposal on-chain with their RAD.
 An RGP is **approved** if it satisfies the following minimum vote thresholds:

 - **Quorum:** The minimum number of total RAD votes required to be cast in connection with a proposal.
-Quorum is currently measured as **a % of the total RAD supply.** The required quorum to pass a proposal is **4% (4M RAD) of total supply (100M RAD)**
+Quorum is currently measured as **a % of the total $RAD supply.** The required quorum to pass a proposal is **4% (4M $RAD) of total supply (100M $RAD)**

   *Formal Reviews* and *Submissions* are required to meet quorum requirements.